cdisc-org/usdm/README.md

 The study sheet consists of two parts, the upper section for those single values and then a section for the potentially repeating protocol version informaion

-For the single values, the keyword is in column A while the value is in column B. The order of the fields cannot be changed.
+For the single values, the keyword is in column A while the value is in column B.

 | Row | Row Name | Purpose | Format and Values |
 | :--- | :--- | :--- | :--- |